 Certainly helps!
 I almost stopped painting after my studies.
 After a long break, when I grabbed the idea to engage in computer graphics, I came across Flame Painter.
 So for me, it is a great help.

 What websites do you check regularly and find them inspiring?

 Recently, I found the website full of Ebru artworks and videos.
 It’s a wonderful art - you paint on water and transfer this painting onto paper.
-I would really like to try it some day.
-Worth mentioning is also a website of Calligraphy Museum here in Moscow, especially their Calligraphy courses.
-I am amazed of their work!
-I visit Flame Painter Facebook page regularly, where I can always find an interesting links.
+I would really like to try it someday.
+Worth mentioning is also the website of Calligraphy Museum here in Moscow, especially their Calligraphy courses.
+I am amazed at their work!
+I visit the Flame Painter Facebook page regularly, where I can always find interesting links.